platformsh/platformsh-docs/src/development/protective-block.md

 with security vulnerabilities.
 We use this partial blocking method to prevent exploitation of known security vulnerabilities.

+The protective block is meant for high impact, low complexity attacks.

 ## The Platform.sh security block

 Outdated software often contains known vulnerabilities that can be